 Sometimes, the real estate agent and broker will split the commission down the middle.
 The amount the broker takes can vary, however.
 Now, the real estate agent has made $5,250 from a $350,000 home sale.
 In other words, they received 1.5 percent of the 6 percent commission.

 It’s customary for the seller to pay the agent’s commission.
 If both the buyer and the seller have their own real estate agent, the seller will typically pay the commission for both sides.
 The commission is typically built into the price of the home and, upon closing, is taken out of the final sale price.
 Just because it is the common way of doing things does not mean it’s the only way.
 If you decide to sell the home yourself — without an agent — you do not have to pay the real estate commission.
 If the buyer hired a real estate agent, it would be their responsibility to pay them.

 You might be able to save on fees by selling the house by owner.
 However, that also means that you would be responsible for posting the listing, fielding calls from prospective buyers, showing the house, and negotiating the price.
 The process is definitely not intuitive for first-time sellers.

 Bypass the Real Estate Commission

 There’s a way that you can bypass paying a real estate commission or having to find a buyer on your own.
-The Buy Guys pay cash for single- and multi-family houses, townhouses, or apartment properties “as is” in Florida, Georgia and Texas.
+The Buy Guys pay cash for single- and multi-family houses, townhouses, or apartment properties “as is” in Florida, Georgia and Alabama.
 In as few as five minutes, we can make you a cash offer using our advanced buying tools.